Zewo/Zewo/README.md

 That's it.
 Your app is now live! 😎 You can check mine on [https://hello-zewo-1969.herokuapp.com/hello](https://hello-zewo-1969.herokuapp.com/hello).

+⚠️ It may take a while for the page to load.
+Free heroku dynos sleep when there's no activity in a certain amount of time.
+After the dyno wakes up, subsequent access should be instantaneous.

 ### What's next?

 Check out our [organization](https://github.com/Zewo) for more.
-You can also take a look at our [documentation](http://zewo.readme.io).
+You can also take a look at our [documentation](http://docs.zewo.io).
 If you have any doubts you can reach us at our [slack](http://slack.zewo.io).
 We're very active and always ready to help.

 ## Support